thetestcoder/go-http/README.md

 A simple HTTP server implementation using Go's `net/http` package.
 This project demonstrates how to create a basic web server with multiple endpoints that can serve both HTML and JSON responses.

+You can switch to different branches for more complex and structured projects with http

 ## Features

 - Simple HTTP server using Go's standard library